BrokenSource/BrokenSource/Website/get/pypi.md

 title: Get/PyPI
 ---

-!!! quote "**The most reliable** way to use the Projects • As a dependency or direct module CLI"
+!!! success "{++The most reliable++} way to use the Projects • Run the packaged command or as a python import."
-    **Recommended for**: Basic users, Advanced users, Developers
+    **Recommended for**: Basic users, advanced users, developers.

 ## ⚡️ Installing

-!!! success "All Projects have their own independent package"

-!!! abstract "Install the Package"
+!!! abstract ""
     === ":simple-python: Pip"
         ```shell title="Command"
         python -m pip install {package}